Jubilation as Nigerian Governor Approves N250k for Fathers, N50k for Mothers of 90 Students

 Source: Twitter

-Governor Zulum, while speaking at the inauguration of the Higher Islamic College in Gajiganna, on Friday, September 5, disclosed that about colleges of the same nature have already been created in other parts of the state to provide literacy and skilled education to the Almajiri pupils.
+Governor Zulum, while speaking at the inauguration of the Higher Islamic College in Gajiganna, on Friday, September 5, disclosed that similar colleges have already been created in other parts of the state to provide literacy and skilled education to the Almajiri pupils.

 Zulum laments poor education in northern Borno